 The Original Flatwoods Monster Drawing has been rediscovered in Braxton County!
 Click here for high resolution photos.

 Want your very own piece of Flatwoods Monster history?
-The ceramic lantern pictured here, originally produced by the Braxton County Junior Chamber of Commerce in the early to mid 1960's as a fund raiser, is the oldest and longest produced novelty keepsake made to commemorate the events of September 12th, 1952.
+The ceramic lantern pictured here, originally produced by the Braxton County Junior Chamber of Commerce in the early to mid 1960's as a fundraiser, is the oldest and longest produced novelty keepsake made to commemorate the events of September 12th, 1952.
 This ceramic lantern is still in production today.
-John Gibson, a local resident of Braxton County, has these unique items hand made in Marietta, Ohio by a ceramic artisan.
+John Gibson, a local resident of Braxton County, has these unique items handmade in Marietta, Ohio by a ceramic artisan.
 Each piece is hand molded, fired, and painted.
-These great lanterns are available locally at the Days Inn gift shop, Sunoco convenience store, and Sister's Antique Mall.
-All three located within one mile of exit 67 of I-79.
+These great lanterns are available locally at the Flatwoods Monster Museum, Days Inn gift shop, Exxon convenience store (near Wendy's), and Sister's Antique Mall.
+All located within a couple miles off I-79.
 These lanterns are also available online HERE or via mail order, directly from John Gibson.
 John’s contact information is below.
 Contact John for whole pricing as well.
-Like the Braxton County Monster lantern on Facebook.

 The Flatwoods Volunteer Fire Department now sells Monster themed t-shirts and hooded sweatshirts through their website.
 Shirt sales are a direct fundraiser for new equipment the volunteer fire department needs to better serve the greater Flatwoods area.
 Child and Adult sizes available.
 T-shirts available in both blue and grey.
-The Adult sized t-shirts are made from Delta brand USA made shirts.
-Find them by clicking the picture below.
+Available locally at the Flatwoods Monster Museum.

 Other Monster themed shirts available HERE